ELHabibA/Bank-System-Console/README.md

 Transaction History: View the transaction history for each account.

-Security Features:

-  Login/Logout: Secure user authentication to log in and out of the system.

-  Password Encryption: Passwords are encrypted to enhance security.

-  Permissions: User permissions are Applied.
+Security Features: Login/Logout, Password Encryption, and User Permissions are Applied.

 ## Technologies Used